 Ingredients

-- 2 Tbsp light oil canola or vegetable
+- 2 Tbsp neutral oil, such as grapeseed, canola, or vegetable

 Instructions

-- Heat 2 Tbsp canola or vegetable oil over medium-high heat in a large nonstick pan.
+- Cook the butternut squash.
+Heat 2 Tbsp neutral oil over medium-high heat in a large nonstick pan.
 Add spiralized squash, season with ½ tsp salt, then cook, stirring often, until tender.
 Timing will depend on which setting you use on the spirazlier and how thick the squash is, but at least 7-10 minutes, with thicker cuts of squash requiring longer cook time.
 Add minced garlic and cook for another 30 seconds, just until fragrant.

-- In small sauce pan melt 2 Tbsp butter over medium-high heat.
+- Make browned butter.
+In small sauce pan melt 2 Tbsp butter over medium-high heat.
 When butter begins to brown, about 2 minutes in, add the 3 Tbsp chopped sage.
 Swirl the pan once, then remove from heat and let cool slightly.

-- Add ¼ cup goat cheese, 2 strips crumbled bacon, and sage browned butter to the egg mixture, then whisk to combine.
+- Create the quiche mixture.
+Add 2 oz goat cheese, 2 strips crumbled bacon, and sage browned butter to the egg mixture, then whisk to combine.

-- Spray quiche, tart, or pie dish with nonstick cooking spray.
-The quiche pan in this recipe is 10" x 1 ½ ".
+- Assemble, then bake.
+Spray quiche dish with nonstick cooking spray.
+The quiche pan in this recipe is 10" x 1½".
 Lay the pieces of cooked butternut squash in the pan, covering the base as fully as possible — totally okay if pieces overlap!
-Pour the egg mixture on top, then bake for 40-45 minutes, or until quiche is just set in the middle.
+Pour the egg mixture on top, then bake for 40 minutes, or until quiche is just set in the middle.
 Let cool slightly, then slice and serve with arugula micro greens, if using.

 Notes

-- To reheat from frozen: allow quiche to defrost overnight in a refrigerator OR place frozen quiche in a preheated oven to 350F and heat until warm, about 15 minutes.
+- Reheat from frozen: Defrost overnight in a fridge or place frozen quiche in a preheated oven to 350°F (177°C) and heat until warm, about 15 minutes.

 I made this for a light lunch and dinner, and it was amazing.
 The flavours melt together perfectly, and the sage aroma makes it irresistible!
 I have a spiraliser, so was able to slice the butternut squash with it, and the quiche came out nicely layered and fluffy.
 I’ll definitely make it again.